nathan-hess/python-utilities/docs/source/api_reference/concepts/brackets.rst

 and braces.

-Rather than using a complex and potentially confusing term such as "enclosing characters," to refer to parentheses, square brackets, and braces, in
+Rather than using a complex and potentially confusing term such as "enclosing characters" to refer to parentheses, square brackets, and braces, in
 |PackageNameStylized| all of these characters are collectively referred to as
 "brackets," and the ``[]`` are specifically referred to as "square brackets."
 This approach aims to strike a balance between precise lexical terminology